ArnoldBaghomian/DatingApp/readme.md

 # MEAN Stack Starter

+This is a Dating app created to search for users that have similar interest.
+The user is able to register, login, bcrypt hashed passwored, create a profile with photo, , edit the profile, search for other users, and wink at them through the notification.

 This is a simple template to get started writing MEAN Stack apps.
 It includes:

 - Express